jochen-schweizer/express-prom-bundle/README.md

 Express middleware with popular prometheus metrics in one bundle.
 It's also compatible with koa v1 and v2 (see below).

-Internally it uses **prom-client**.
+Since version 5 it uses **prom-client** as a peer dependency.
 See: https://github.com/siimon/prom-client

 Included metrics: